Doping-Russian doping in focus as Valieva case heads to court

 CAS has said it was unclear when a ruling would be announced.
 Anti-doping experts do not expect it for months.

-(Reporting by Gabrielle Tétrault-Farber in Geneva Additional reporting by Steve Keating in Toronto Editing by Ken Ferris)
+(Reporting by Gabrielle Tétrault-Farber in Geneva Additional reporting by Steve Keating in Toronto and Aadi Nair in Bengaluru Editing by Ken Ferris and Christian Radnedge)

 ((gabrielle.tetrault-farber@thomsonreuters.com))